keitaroyamada/Rgrains/README.md

 The circumscribed circle diameter to be normalised.
 It is recommended to use a value of at least 200pix for the diameter of the circumscribed circle.

 #### 6.2.4.
 Export results
-Writes the calculation results as files.
-Press the Export button to start export process.
+To writes the calculation results as files, please press the "Export" button.
 The supported options are as follows.
 - *'Settings > Export > Save BW image'* ["true", "false", (default: "true")]
 Save binarised image in jpeg.
 - :'Settings > Export > Save fitted image with Number'* ["true", "false", (default: "true")]